andorthehood/glugglug/README.md

 A minimal WebGL-based 2D rendering engine designed specifically for sprite sheet rendering.

+## Philosophy

+This engine was built as a WebGL learning exercise with a focus on minimalism over feature completeness.
+The goal was to create a no-bloat rendering engine that does one thing well: efficiently rendering sprites from a sprite sheet.

+**Core principles:**
+- **Minimal feature set** - Only essential sprite rendering functionality
+- **Performance over safety** - Optimized for speed with minimal error checking
+- **Educational focus** - Clean, readable WebGL code for learning purposes
+- **No dependencies** - Pure WebGL implementation without external libraries
+- **Retro aesthetic** - Designed specifically for pixel-perfect, anti-aliasing-free rendering

 ## Features

 - **Sprite-only rendering** - Optimized for rendering sprites from a single sprite sheet